Ayaya-Team/Ayaya-Bot/README.md

 # Ayaya-Bot
-Source code of Ayaya bot.
+###### The source code of Ayaya bot.

+No one is allowed to use or modify this code except authorized members of the developer team.
+No one is allowed to sell this code.